Texas Sheet Cake Cookies

 - Oil: Canola or vegetable oil will work fine.

-- Cocoa Powder: You can use natural or dutch processed in this recipe as we’re only using it for the frosting.
-I used Hershey’s unsweetened cocoa powder.
+- Cocoa Powder: You can use natural or Dutch-processed cocoa powder in this recipe, as we're only using it for the frosting.
+I used Ghiradelli's unsweetened cocoa powder.

-- Line your cookie sheets with parchment paper, or nonstick tin foil.
+- Line your cookie sheets with parchment paper or nonstick tin foil.
+This will prevent your cookies from sticking and make clean-up a breeze.

 Nutrition